Shane A. Taylor

 After serving over four years in the Escambia County Public Defender’s Office, she moved to Mobile, Alabama, and began working as an associate attorney with Shane A. Taylor & Associates, P.C.

-When not working tirelessly for her clients, she enjoys volunteering with Junior League of Mobile, listening to podcasts, and running.
+When not working tirelessly for her clients, she enjoys volunteering with the Junior League of Mobile, listening to podcasts, and running.